mciotola/conductors_in_series_analytical/README.md

   Then enter:

-    ruby carnot_engine_v01-02.rb
+    ruby conductors_in_series_v01.08.rb

 Adjusting Parameters
 --------------------

-  You can adjust the temperatures of the thermal reservoirs as well as the heat energy flow rate from the cooler reservoir.
+  You can choose the material of each thermal conductors,as well as the the length and width of the conductors.
 To do so, change the parameters in the "# Initialize simulation parameters" section of the source code.
 You will need a text editor for this.